hpc/charliecloud/doc/ch-image_desc.rst

   :code:`--force`
     Inject the unprivileged build workarounds; see discussion later in this section for details on what this does and when you might need it.
-If a build fails and :code:`ch-grow` thinks :code:`--force` would help, it will suggest it.
+If a build fails and :code:`ch-image` thinks :code:`--force` would help, it will suggest it.

   :code:`-n`, :code:`--dry-run`
     Don't actually execute any Dockerfile instructions.